 Holland Park Mews

-Nowadays, they are highly sought after, expensive properties.
-They radiate quintessential British charm, and each have their own unique character.
+Nowadays, they are highly sought-after, expensive properties.
+They radiate quintessential British charm, and each has its own unique character.

 Portland Road